def670/service-file/README.md

     sudo systemctl disable all.service  <--disables system control of service - will NOT automatically restart when rebooted

 ### Notice:
     when setup this way the node is NOT minable.
 You will need to research several other geth commands.
-Roughly you would add these arguments into your geth startup command:
+    Roughly, you would add these arguments into your geth startup command:
     --miner.etherbase "YOUR ADDRESS" --mine
     Geth has a LOT of options - you can access the list like this: geth --help